 Currently, prisoners that potentially meet the requirements of being civilly committed under the SVPA are referred to DSH by the California Department of Corrections and Rehabilitation for full evaluations by the department.
-If applicable, the appropriate county representative, per statute, files a petition based upon DSH's evaluations with the court to determine whether an individual should be adjudicated a Sexually Violent Predator under the SVPA.
-Once the petition is filed and the case is pending trial, the law allows the department to update the evaluations performed before the petition was filed with the court, when the petitioning party requests the updates.
-The law does not provide a specific time period for a trial to occur and does not specify which evaluations should be updated when a trial is pending for several years or more.
+If applicable, the appropriate county representative, per statute, files a petition with the court to determine whether an individual should be adjudicated a Sexually Violent Predator under the SVPA.
+The law allows the department to update the evaluations performed before the petition was filed with the court, pending trial under the SVPA, when the petitioning party requests the updates.
+The law does not specify which evaluations should be updated.